saf-dmitry/taskpaper-mode/README.md

     - Attend meeting @due(2017-08-11 8am)
     - Do weekly review @due(Friday 12:30)

 The TaskPaper mode understands English month and weekday abbreviations.
 Week refers to ISO standard week that starts on Monday, not Sunday.
-If the date/time string is unparseable, current time is returned.
+If the time string is unparseable, current time is returned.

 ### Dates